erinvdoyle/flowerfarm/README.md

   <img src="assets/images/screenshots/about1.png" alt="" height="400"/>
   </p/>

   - This about page features a newspaper-like format with four images sized to echo the landing page's flipcards.
 The main content is split into two containers: The left side contains the images and a brief introduction, while the right side contains text about the owners and their vision for the farm.
-The background colors are an earthy pale peach and a muted sage green to give the page a calming, comforting, and homey feel appropriate to the content.
+The background colors are an earthy pale peach and a muted sage green to give the page a calming, homey feel appropriate to the content.

 ### Visit.html